bedezign/yii2-audit/docs/installation.md

 ## Configuration

-Add a module to your configuration (with optional extra settings) and if it needs to auto trigger, also add it to the bootstrap:

-Example:
+Add `Audit` to your configuration array:

 ```php
 $config = [